China's Major Airports

 Hong Kong International Airport

-Take advantage of the in-town check-in counters which work in conjunction with Hong Kong's Airport Express train.
+One of the best features of the airport is it's in-town check-in counters located in the Airport Express train terminal.
 You can drop off your bags and get your boarding pass at Hong Kong Central station or Kowloon station.
 This way you can check in hours in advance and have more time to tour, shop or have a meal before heading to the airport.
-The service connects with the rest of the Hong Kong subway, bus, and taxi system.
+The service connects with the rest of the Hong Kong subway, bus, and taxi systems.

 Xi'an Xianyang International Airport